tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 053.md

 - Leaving the Cathedral, we travel for about 15 minutes and start to notice the ground below us feels unstable.
 - The ground collapses below us.
 Keth and Silas manage to hover using "cloaks", but Sihrr and Arken don't manage to save themselves.
 - We fall into a chamber with various Delerium dregs that attack us on sight.
+- We feel like it's possible the room we fell in might have been some kind of large communal dining area.
+	- Silas scrapes a little bit of the "goo" out of the corpse of the Bloated Ghoul
 -